ajpahl1008/edgerouterbeat/README.md

 ## Why Edgerouterbeat?

-With zero documented remote APIs for the Edgerouter, using a lightweight framework provided by the libbeat protocol and Elastic's beats makes gathering metrics a breeze.
+With zero documented remote APIs for the Edgerouter, using a lightweight framework provided by Elastic's libbeat protocol made createing a beat and gathering metrics easy.
 The on-disk footprint is about 30MB and with a modest sample rate of 10-15 seconds, has very little impact to the routers CPU uzilization.

 ## Getting Started with Edgerouterbeat